ManageIQ/manageiq-documentation/managing_providers/cloud_providers/_topics/adding_azure_providers.md

 **Note:**

-In the steps described in [Create Active Directory application and service principal account using the Azure portal](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/):
+In the steps described in [Register a Microsoft Entra app and create a service principal](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal/):

 - The **Application ID** obtained during *Get Application ID and Authentication Key* is your **Client ID**.
 In the same section,